top of page

 • cultural humility: I only know my experience but I am curious about yours and the identities you hold.
 I will work to share and shift power both in the relationship and systemically.

-• knowledge and research: I am open to nearly all forms of healing but/and it is an ethical necessity for me to lean on the knowledge base that researchers have established regarding mental health, neuroscience, therapy, treatment, and related research.
+• knowledge and research: I am open to nearly all forms of healing and at the same time it is an ethical necessity for me to lean on the knowledge base that researchers have established regarding mental health, neuroscience, therapy, treatment, and related research.
 I work hard to bring the best research into the therapy room.

 How do I know if you are the right therapist for me?